 nisLDAPobjectDN hosts: \ ou=newHosts,?one?, \ objectClass=device, \ objectClass=ipHost

 This change causes entries to be mapped under dn: ou=newHosts, dom=domain1, dc=sun, dc=com, instead of dn: ou=hosts, dom=domain1, dc=sun, dc=com.Example 2 Implementing a Custom Map

 This example shows how to implement a custom map.

-A hypothetical map, servdate.bynumber, contains information about the servicing dates for systems.
-This map is indexed by the machine's serial number which, in this example, is 123.
-Each entry consists of the machine owner's name, a colon, and a comma-separated list of service dates, such as John Smith:1/3/2001,4/5/2003.
+In this example the servdate.bynumber map contains information about the servicing dates for systems.
+This map is indexed by the system’s serial number, which in this example is 123.
+Each entry consists of the system owner’s name, a colon, and a comma-separated list of service dates, such as John Smith:1/3/2001,4/5/2003.

 The old map structure is to be mapped onto LDAP entries of the following form:

 dn: number=123,ou=servdates,dc=... \ number: 123 \ userName: John Smith \ date: 1/3/2001 \ date: 4/5/2003 \ . . . objectClass: servDates